Black and white circular design with 2021 and a coil icon in the center and the text "webby award winner" wrapped around the bottom.

 • Listen to this podcast from the Disability Visibility Project, showcasing two voices from the disability community on what political participation means to them.

-• Read this article from Pew Charitable Trusts outlining which states eliminate the right to vote for people under guardianship.
-And this article, which illustrates some of the ways in which voters with disabilities are blocked from the ballot box.
+• This Pew Charitable Trusts article outlines which states eliminate the right to vote for people under guardianship.
+And this additional Pew Charitable Trusts article illustrates some of the ways in which voters with disabilities are blocked from the ballot box.

 • Read a report from the Ruderman Family Foundation on Voting Accessibility for People with Disabilities.